msdeep14/msdeep14/README.md

-## About

-Hi there 👋 I'm Mandeep :eyeglasses: ,the explorer.
+# Hi there 👋  I'm Mandeep Singh Shekhawat...

+## Who is Mandeep???
-- 🔭 Experience - Software Engineer @Amazon.
+- Professional Experience :computer: - Software Engineer @Amazon.
+- Spend my time learning and deep diving into Large Scale Distributed Systems.
-- 🌱 In my free time, I explore software development design prospects to optimize the workflows plus I make videos on my [YouTube channel](https://www.youtube.com/channel/UC5GDb4oVOCxUESy0dZOieIw) to help around.
+- In my free time, I explore the field of content creation and make videos on my [YouTube channel](https://www.youtube.com/channel/UC5GDb4oVOCxUESy0dZOieIw) to help around.
+Don't forget to subscribe if you're into learning Distributed Systems and cloud.

 ## :mailbox: Get in touch
 *  :point_right:  <a href="https://www.linkedin.com/in/msdeep14">LinkedIn </a>
 *  :point_right:  <a href="https://www.instagram.com/msdeep14/">Instagram </a>
+*  :point_right:  <a href = "mailto: msdeep14.ms@gmail.com">Send Email</a>

+If you liked my work, follow me on GitHub and subscribe to my channel.
+Thanks for visiting 🙌

 <!--